 A doctor will be available for consultations and referral to hospital or a nurse for treatment.

-The organisation reminds all participants that the 37th MARATHON DES SABLES is a race through the Sahara where climatic and ground conditions can be extreme.
+The organization reminds all participants that the 38th MARATHON DES SABLES is a race through the Sahara where climatic and ground conditions can be extreme.
 Any outside assistance is strictly prohibited.
 Replenishment during the race shall incur a minimum penalty of 3 hours and possibly exclusion.
 If a competitor goes far off the race route, necessitating a lengthy search, he or she will be excluded from the race and pay a € 200 fine (see ART.
 27 and 28).

 An insurance policy covering medical evacuation is arranged by the organization for all entrants.